opensemanticsearch/open-semantic-search/README.md

 ## Build dependencies on Source code (GIT)

-Dependencies on other Git repositories / submodules of components like Open Semantic ETL are defined in the Git config file .gitmodules
+Dependencies on other Git repositories / submodules of components like Open Semantic ETL are defined in the Git config file <code>[.gitmodules](.gitmodules)</code>

-The submodules will be checked out automatically to the subdirectory "src", if you check out this repository by git in recursive mode.
+The submodules will be checked out automatically to the subdirectory <code>[src](src)</code>, if you check out this repository by git in recursive mode.

 ## Packaging dependencies of Java archives (JAR)